ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 ### Appendix B: Configure attribute filter policies for the REFEDS Research and Scholarship and the GEANT Data Protection Code of Conduct Entity Categories

+> Follow these steps ONLY when your IdP is accepted into IDEM Production Federation and if the Entity Categories mentioned are enabled for your IdP

 1. Download the attribute filter file:
    ```bash